 If several signs are present, an early evaluation can provide clarity.

-FAQs: Airway Orthodontics for NYC Kids
+FAQs: Airway Orthodontics for Kids

-What is airway orthodontics exactly?
+What is airway orthodontics for kids exactly?

 It’s an approach that considers how jaw and palate development affect breathing space, not just tooth alignment.